IlanPargamin/data_mining/README.md

 There are hundreds of pages in the website.
 The user must specify which range she wants to scrape.

 The file gives one option:
-* -tosql, --tosql: export to freelancer.db
+* -tosql, --tosql: export to freelancer sql database

 For example, if user wants to get data from page 1 only, and export it to a sql database (freelancer) she must write the following command: